weacast/weacast/packages/weacast-grib2json/README.md

     }
 ]
 ```

+#### Using Node.js

+The CLI version has in this case an additional option `--bufferSize <value>`, or `-bs  <value>` in short, specifying the largest amount of data in bytes allowed on stdout (defaults to 8 MB).
+Indeed, because in this case the Java CLI version is called from the Node.js process using [child_process](https://nodejs.org/api/child_process.html), output is retrieved from stdout.

+#### Using the Docker container

 When using the tool as a Docker container the arguments to the CLI have to be provided through the ARGS environment variable, with the data volume required to make input accessible within the container and get output file back the previous example becomes:
 ```